replexica/replexica/readme.md

     * Prepares the content for further context-aware translation.

 1. **Replexica i18n API** ([replexica.com](https://replexica.com)) - an i18n API in the cloud that translates apps into multiple languages, using LLMs, fast:
-    * $0/mo + usage-based API;
-    * Full context awareness + brand voice;
+    * Full context awareness + brand voice + tone + style + terminology;
     * State-of-the-art quality translations via a mix of open-source and proprietary AI models.

-The core idea behind Replexica is simple: apps must be multi-language by default, from day one.
+The core idea behind Replexica is simple: it's purpose is to accelerate localization of software.

 **The Internet is global, and so must be any software that runs on it.**